Azio MGK1 RGB keyboard review

 Azio MGK1-RGB Overall Verdict

-Overall the Azio MGK1-RGB is an excellent and affordable RGB mechanical keyboard that comes with a lot of great extras that you don’t often see in this price range.
+Overall the Azio MGK1 RGB is an excellent and affordable RGB mechanical keyboard that comes with a lot of great extras that you don’t often see in this price range.
 The detachable wrist-rest, dedicated media controls, and braided USB cable are all nice touches that are appreciated.
+Those extra features while maintainin its low cost is what makes the Azio MGK1 excellent for gaming on a budget.
+With this Azio, you’ll get the full mechanical keyboard experience without a sky high price. the MGK1 mechanical keyboard by Azio has been fun to test out and I’m glad I had a chance to review it.
+For a review of another awesome RGB mechanical keyboard, check out our article on the Corsair STRAFE RGB here.